K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	esac

 ###### <a name="38"/>3.4.2.2. monit
-배포 된 release 에서 BOSH Agent가 job VM에서 실행된다.
-BOSH는 차례로 제어 스크립트의 명령을 실행하여 에이전트와 통신한다.
-Agent는 Monit 라는 오픈 소스 process 모니터링 software 를 사용한다.
+In the deployed release, the BOSH Agent runs on the job VM.
+The BOSH in turn communicates with the agent by executing commands from the control script.
+The Agent uses an open source process monitoring software called Monit.

-◎ monit 파일 설명
+◎ monit file explanation
-1	작업 프로세스 ID (PID) 파일을 지정한다.
+1	Specify the Job Process ID (PID) file.
-2	job이 vcap 그룹에 속하도록 지정
+2	Specify to let the job belog to vcap group

 	◎ Example mariadb monit file
 	check process mariadb_ctrl-executable